marius-test/solar_system_simulation/README.md

 - Uses astronomical units (AU), gravitational constant (G), and a timestep of one simulated day
 - A solid exercise in applying physics, logic, and vector math in code

-> This is a prototype created for educational purposes and is not fully polished or feature-complete.
-That said, feel free to use, modify, or build upon this project.
+> This prototype is for educational use and isn’t fully polished.
+Feel free to use or modify it.
+I may expand it later.